ibproduct/ib-postman-tool-generator/UPDATING.md

 ## Migration Notes

-### Upgrading to 0.2.1
+### Upgrading to 0.3.0

-1. Update your MCP settings:
-   - Rename server from "ib-postman-tool-generator" to "ib-api-doc"
-   - Update installation paths to use new name
+1. Update your code to use the new response example workflow:
-   - Include the new `ib_api_list_response_examples` tool
-2. Review any code using `ib_api_get_request_details`:
-   - Add `includeResponses: true` where response examples are needed
-   - Consider using `ib_api_list_response_examples` first to get response IDs
+   - Use `ib_api_list_response_examples` to get response example information
+   - Remove any usage of `includeResponses` and `responseId` parameters
-   - Update any code that assumed responses were included by default
+   - Update any code that relied on responses being included in request details
-3. Test response example handling after the update:
-   - Try listing available examples
+2. Test your code changes:
-   - Verify request details with and without responses
+   - Verify request details are retrieved correctly
-   - Test selective response inclusion
+   - Verify response examples are accessed through the dedicated tool
+   - Update any error handling for the new workflow